 Weak nuclear force:

-The weak nuclear force which cause certain radioactive decay processes and certain reactions among the most fundamental particles.
+The weak nuclear force causes certain radioactive decay processes and certain reactions among the most fundamental particles.

 Strong nuclear force:

-The strong force which operates among the fundamental particles and is responsible for bonding the nucleus together.
+The strong force operates among the fundamental particles and is responsible for binding the nucleus together.

 Ways to measure force

 Force is measured in the dynamic method in which acceleration is imparted to a standard body by pulling on it with a stretched spring.
 Although convenient for the purposes of definition, it is not always a particularly practical procedure for the measurement of forces.
 (Acceleration is seldom easy to measure.)

 Another method for measuring forces is base on measuring the change in shape or size of a body (a spring, say) on which the force is applied when the body is unaccelerated.
 This may be called the static method of measuring forces.

 The basis of the static method is that when a body under the action of several forces, has zero acceleration, the vector sum of all the forces acting on the body must be zero.
 This is, of course, just the second law of motion.
 A single force acting on a body would produce an acceleration; this acceleration can be made zero if we apply another force to the body equal in magnitude but oppositely directed.

 In practice, we seek to keep the body at rest.
 If now we choose some force as our unit force, we are in a position to measure forces.
 The pull of the earth on a standard body at a particular point can be taken as the unit of force.